Bar muscle-up workouts are a great way to test your skills, increase your strength and improve your mental grit.

 Work on your strength and technique in the lead up to your bar muscle-up attempt.
-Developed arms and shoulders will not only help you with strength but will also protect your rotator cuff muscles and the back.
+Developed arms and shoulders will not only help you with strength but will also protect your rotator cuff muscles and back.

 - Hollow body position: jump up to the bar and establish a solid hollow body position while hanging.
 Keep your shoulders active and feet together.

 - Arch body position: move into an arch body position by swinging forwards and bringing your chest in front of the bar, your back should be slightly arched.
-Stay tight throughout your core and here too keep your feet together.
+Stay tight throughout your core and try too keep your feet together.